 The Evolution of Money V – The Commercial Banks Strike Back

-Welcome to the next sequel of THE EVOLUTION OF MONEY, contributed by CryptoMedics.
+Welcome to the Evolution of Money V: next sequel of THE EVOLUTION OF MONEY, contributed by CryptoMedics.
 Now it becomes pretty interesting, as we can get insights on how the webs have been woven… Enjoy.

 The first official bank in history was The Bank of Venice that operated around 1157 in Venice.
 It rose into prominence after, well, as you may have guessed, it began financing Monarch Wars.
 Modern banking can, however, be traced back to the English goldsmiths also known as ‘Merchant Bankers’ who appeared in London sometime after 1730.

 The primary business of these individuals was trading commodities, government bonds, and issuing loans to explorers and merchants.
 It was not long before everyone in the community was entrusting their billions of money and other items of value to the merchant goldsmiths.
 This practice spread fast and ‘bankers’ were soon among the most affluent members of the society.